Inzhenerka/docs.getdbt.tech/website/docs/docs/mesh/iceberg/snowflake-iceberg-support.md

 You need to create a `catalogs.yml` file to use the integration and apply that integration on the config level.

-Refer to our [Snowflake configurations](/reference/resource-configs/snowflake-configs) for more information.
+Refer to [Snowflake configurations](/reference/resource-configs/snowflake-configs) for more information.

 :::